prontopablo/prontopablo/README.md

 &nbsp;

 <h3 align="left">🚧 Projects:</h3>
+DocumentToDatabase (https://github.com/prontopablo/DocumentToDatabase) : UI to preprocess, OCR and format scans of documents into SQL inserts
 Celtica (https://github.com/prontopablo/Celtica) : A physics-based fighting game where you bend elements to your will <br>
 EcoBrush DB (https://github.com/prontopablo/EcoBrush-DB) : SQL Database for a toothbrush company <br>
 Cow Game (https://github.com/ParadauxIO/projet-systems) : Tamagotchi-like game written in Bash and C